- City Clerk

 Marriage records are on file in the municipality where the license was originally applied for, not where the ceremony took place (e.g., if a couple obtained a license in East Greenbush and had the ceremony in Troy; the record would be on file in East Greenbush).

-If you obtained your marriage license from this office, you can get a copy of your marriage certificate by mail.
-Send a copy of your driver’s license, a check for $10.00 made payable to the Troy City Clerk, you and your spouse’s full names at the time of marriage, and the date of your marriage to Troy City Clerk, 433 River Street, Troy, NY 12180.
+If you obtained your marriage license from this office, you can get a copy of your marriage certificate in person or by mail.
+Bring or send a copy of your driver's license, cash, check or a money order for $10 made payable to the Troy City Clerk, you and your spouse's full names at the time of marriage, and the date of your marriage to Troy City Clerk, 433 River Street, Troy, NY 12180.
 Include a phone number in case we have questions, and the address where you would like the certificate to be mailed.
 Upon receipt of this information, we will provide a certified copy of the marriage certificate.

-If you are not sure whether you obtained your license in Troy and would like us to check our records before sending payment, please email a picture of your driver’s license, you and your spouse’s full names at the time of marriage, and the date of your marriage to [email protected].
+If you are not sure whether you obtained your license in Troy and would like us to check our records before sending payment, please email the City Clerk a picture of your driver's license, you and your spouse's full names at the time of marriage, and the date of your marriage.
 We cannot verify records without identification.

-The City Clerk’s office performs genealogy searches for marriages only.
-If you require searches for Birth or Death records you must contact the Office of Vital Records at (518) 279-7309 or visit their web page.
+The City Clerk's office performs genealogy searches for marriages only.
+If you require searches for Birth or Death records you must contact the Office of Vital Records at 518-279-7309 or visit the Genealogy page.

 New York State law states that a marriage may be solemnized by "a clergyman or minister of any religion."
 Officiants do not need to register with any government entity in the city, county, or state.

-The City Clerk’s office does not perform marriage ceremonies.
-If you prefer to have a civil (non-religious) ceremony, you can schedule an appointment at the following locations:
+The City Clerk's office does not perform marriage ceremonies.
+If you prefer to have a civil (non-religious) ceremony, you can schedule an appointment at the locations in our Resource Directory.